-We extend the work of \cite{butucea22} to encompass the case of multiple mixture models.
-Indeed, we let $\nu$ be any finite positive non-zero measure.
-In the framework of multiple high dimensional linear regressions $(\ell_1,\ell_p)$-norm penalties have been used to retrieve sparsity patterns among the signals.
+We let here $\nu$ be any finite positive non-zero measure.
+In the framework of multiple high dimensional linear regressions $(\ell_1,\ell_p)$-mixed norm penalties have been used to retrieve sparsity patterns among the signals.
 These penalties influence globally the estimations of the signals $(B(i)\Phi(\vartheta^\star), \,i \in \spi)$.
-Let us mention the $(\ell_1,\ell_2)$ mixed norm, used to define the Group-Lasso estimator introduced in \cite{Yuan2006} and that has received significant attention since then (see, \cite{Nardi08}, \cite{Bach08}, \cite{Chesneau08},\cite{Huang10}).
-It was shown in \cite{lounici2011oracle} that the reconstruction of signals via the Group-Lasso estimator outperfom the reconstruction using the Lasso estimator when the signals share some sparsity pattern.
+Let us mention the $(\ell_1,\ell_2)$ mixed norm, used to define the Group-Lasso estimator introduced in \cite{Yuan2006} and that has received significant attention since then (see, \cite{Nardi08}, \cite{Bach08}, \cite{Chesneau08}, \cite{Huang10}).
+It was shown in \cite{lounici2011oracle} that the reconstruction of signals via the Group-Lasso estimator outperfoms the reconstruction using the Lasso estimator when the signals share some sparsity pattern.
 Let us mention the work of \cite{liu2008} that provides consistency results and prediction error convergence rates for the general case $(\ell_1,\ell_p)$ with $p \in [1, +\infty]$.
 Estimators obtained from regularized problems via mixed norms have been studied in the context of high dimensional multiple linear regression models but little has been done for the non-linear extension considered in \eqref{eq:model}.
 It is therefore natural to find counterpart estimators for the setting of continuous dictionaries.
 Let us highlight the work of \cite{golbabaee2020off} in which an extension of the BLasso has been proposed in order to address multiple mixture models.